Our Access Policy for the Archives and Library outlines in detail the various ways in which we provide access to the collections.

 We are unable to spend longer than an absolute maximum of one hour on any single enquiry, and we do not offer a paid research service.
 We will assess enquiries on receipt, and if we believe our collections may yield useful results but only with detailed research that will take longer than an hour to undertake, we will inform you of this.
 Where this applies, you are welcome to visit the Study Room to undertake your own research, or to contact the Association of Genealogists and Researchers in Archives, who may be able to undertake the work for a fee.

-We receive many enquiries from family historians who believe their ancestors may have worked at Chatsworth or other Cavendish properties, or lived on one of the Devonshire estates.
-However, our archival sources for information about former servants and staff are not particularly strong; information must be drawn from a diverse range of records.
-Over many years, staff and volunteers have worked to extract such information and the results are recorded in our freely available Staff and Servants database.
-We plan to continue developing this resource, but at the present time if a person’s name is not recorded in the database, we regret that we will not be able to supply information about them.
+If you believe you have ancestors who may have worked at Chatsworth or other Cavendish properties, or lived on one of the Devonshire estates, please have a look at our freely available Staff and Servants database.
+This has been compiled over many years using a wide range of archival sources and currently contains information about nearly 4,500 individuals.
+We plan to continue developing this resource but at the present time, if a person’s name is not recorded in the database, we regret that we will not be able to supply information about them.

 Personal research visits